Arty Tardy Pilot Scheme

 Ben Levinson (Deputy Headteacher), Kensington Primary School:

-It is very exciting and I am delighted foyou that it is getting so much well deserved attention.
+It is very exciting and I am delighted for you that it is getting so much well deserved attention.
 I know the children in Y6 enjoyed it greatly and, later this year, I’d like to further explore how we can integrate it into our regular curriculum so it is a core text that children study during their time at KPS.
 We have a considerable number of ASD children and I know this will be a significant issue for the school.
 Developing all children’s understanding of the challenges faced by these children will be essential in creating a harmonious, positive atmosphere at KPS.

 Alison Lines (Parent Liason Officer), Godwin Primary School: